cdamus/emf.compare/plugins/org.eclipse.emf.compare.uml2.facade.tests/src/org/eclipse/emf/compare/uml2/facade/tests/data/useCases.md

 * add another finder for a bean in the J2EE content
 * change the type of a Collaboration role in the UML design model to the new finder interface

+### Use case m2

+Three-way comparison of mixed-mode models, with a UML design model that references a J2EE model.
+The left-side models

+* add another finder for a bean in the J2EE content
+* change the type of a Collaboration role in the UML design model to the new finder interface

+whereas the right-side models

+* add a different new finder for the same bean in the J2EE content
+* change the type of the same Collaboration role as the left side to the right side's new finder interface

+So, there is no conflict in the J2EE content (two new finder interfaces independently added) but there is a conflict in the UML content, where both sides change the same collaboration role to assign a different type.

 ### Use case u1

 A pure UML scenario (no profile, no façade) for verification that UML models